amargo/pdf-extractor/README.md

 - **Export PDFs**: Standard export with native text extraction
 - **Export PDFs with OCR**: Export with OCR using English language
 - **Export PDFs with Hungarian OCR**: Export with OCR optimized for Hungarian text
+- **Export PDFs with AI Processing**: Export with OCR and AI-enhanced text processing
 - **Upload PDFs**: Upload to MCP with native text extraction
 - **Upload PDFs with OCR**: Upload to MCP with OCR text extraction